damien-meere/full_stack_milestone/README.md

 6. [FontAwesome](https://fontawesome.com/) - Icons utilised throughout the site
 7. [Git](https://git-scm.com/) - Support of Version Control
 8. [Github](https://github.com/) - Host the repository of all previous versions of the build
+9. [Gitpod](https://www.gitpod.io/) - Open-source prebuilt, collaborative development environments within your browser
-8. [Heroku](https://www.heroku.com/) - Cloud platform as a service enabling deployment
+10. [Heroku](https://www.heroku.com/) - Cloud platform as a service enabling deployment
-9. [Stripe](https://stripe.com/ie) - Online payment processing platform
+11. [Stripe](https://stripe.com/ie) - Online payment processing platform
-10. [Postgres](https://www.postgresql.org/) - open source object-relational database system
+12. [Postgres](https://www.postgresql.org/) - open source object-relational database system
+13. [SQLite](www.sqlite.org) - light-weight relational database management system (RDBMS)

 [Back to top](#Introduction)

+## Database

+During the early development and later local testing of the application, [SQLite](www.sqlite.org) was utilised as the database management system embedded within the application itself.
+This faciliated the early deployment of the User Registration and Authentication system through the django platform.
+Within the [deployed site](https://dmeere-thecomicstore.herokuapp.com/) on Heroku, [Postgres](https://www.postgresql.org/) was employed as the Database to house all data.
+Postgres is an open source object-relational database management system and is installed as an add-on within the Heroku application.

+Describe Categories
+Describe Updated Products structure - Inventory Describe SubscriberList Structure and Reasoning Describe ProductReview Structure and Reasoning

 ## Current-Features